-You can also choose to paddle either for 9 km and return walking or by boat (Option 1) or paddling a total of 14 km across the gorge back and forth (Option 2).
+You can also choose to paddle either for 9 km and return walking or by boat (Option 1) or paddle a total of 14 km across the gorge back and forth (Option 2).
 We did the whole 14 km, and we recommend it.
-It looks pretty long, but in fact, when you’re there, you don’t want it to end.
+It looks pretty long, but when you’re there, you don’t want it to end.

-We rented the kayaks from the company Montsec Activa, and they were excellent.
-They recommended several routes and did a short briefing of the area and the kayaks.
-Click here to book a kayak with them.
+We rented kayaks from the company Montsec Activa, and they were excellent.
+They recommended several routes and briefly briefed the area and the kayaks.

 Where to sleep near the gorge of Mont-Rebei

-For lunch, we recommend you bring your own food to the gorge, as the first place you’re going to encounter for eating is the Montflacó’s hostel (8 km from the start).
-If you plan in advance and get to Montfalcó’s hostel between 1 pm and 3:30 pm, you can eat there.
+For lunch, we recommend you bring your own food to the gorge, as the first place you’ll encounter for eating is Montflacó’s hostel (8 km from the start).
+You can eat there if you plan in advance and get to Montfalcó’s hostel between 1 pm and 3:30 pm.
 They served homemade and local food.

 For the second day, you have several options:

 - You can ask the hotel if they prepare picnics.